Gull Lake, Michigan, USA

 Keep scrolling to read more.

 Welcome to the ultimate guide to Gull Lake!
 Article topics include:

 - Gull Lake Map

 - Statistics / Weather / Helpful Links

 Looking for Gull Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Gull Lake is a picturesque 2,030-acre natural lake in southwestern Michigan.
 The lake most likely got its name from the large number of seagulls that occasionally fly inland from Lake Michigan.
 Gull Lake is conveniently located just 11 miles from Kalamazoo, home of Western Michigan University, and 13 miles from Battle Creek, home of the Kellogg Company.
 Dimensions of Gull Lake measure about five miles long and one mile wide.
 Most of the lake is in Kalamazoo County, with the northern end extending into Barry County.
 Homes and cottages line the 18.5-mile shoreline; the majority of families are year-round residents.